 Paul Schneider, M.D.

-Dr. Schneider is an active physician in the PED clinic.
+Dr. Schneider is an Assistant Professor who provides clinical services in the ED.

 Annalise Sorrentino, M.D.

-Dr. Carden Johnston serves as one of our attendings although he has officially retired after 25 years at Children's of Alabama.
+Dr. Carden Johnston is a Professor Emeritus and although he officially retired after 25 years at Children's of Alabama, he remains active in education and child advocacy.
 He is a past President of the American Academy of Pediatrics.

 The Division works closely with Dr. William D. King, Director of the Southeast Child Safety Institute/Regional Poison Control Center.